Updated February 2021.

 With Medicaid and CHIP, the biggest difference between the two is the states available.
 If both companies offer Medicaid and CHIP in your state, it's worth doing further research into what distinguishes the offerings of each company.

 Kaiser Permanente's and Aetna's Medicare plans are also similar.
-What makes Aetna stand out with its Medicare offerings are the perks, Part D plans, and Medigap products.
+What makes Aetna stand out with its Medicare offerings are the perks and Medigap products.

 Employers seeking domestic health insurance for their employees can find good plans from both Aetna and Kaiser Permanente.
 However, if global health insurance is necessary, Aetna is a good option because Kaiser Permanente focuses on domestic health insurance.

-While Cigna could provide more general information about the plans it offers independent buyers, its plans stand out for the wide variety of discounts and other included programs.
-Cigna also offers a nice variety of supplemental health insurance that are great for people seeking additional coverage for specific situations.
+While Cigna could provide more general information about the plans it offers independent buyers, it also offers a nice variety of supplemental health insurance plans that are great for people seeking additional coverage for specific situations.